 My Two Favourite Train Photos from 2020

-Due to the Coronavirus lockdown this year, many steam and diesel tours were cancelled.
+Due to the Coronavirus lockdown this year, most rail tours had been cancelled.
 Here in Devon, we did still have a few tours come down to this part of the country, but not as many as we usually have.

 Here, you will see my two favourite train photographs that I have taken during this year, 2020.
 I have decided to choose one steam train photo and one diesel train photo.
-They are both rail tours that came down to the South West and are not shown in any particular order.
+These photos are rail tours that came down to the South West.

 Both photographs were taken with my Canon 5D MK3 camera and the Canon EF 24-105mm f/4L IS USM Lens.

 Totnes is where I live, and I love visiting the station when something special is due.

 I stood where I did on the platform so I could include the old signal box (now a cafe) in the photo.

 The main reason why I like this photograph is that it shows other photographers and steam train enthusiasts, and also because the light was just right and both steam locos were working well, giving out a nice bit of smoke.

 This photo was published in the Totnes Times newspaper and the Digital Camera magazine.